GamerMajlis-platform/frontend-react/README.md

 This happens when code calls `i18n.t(...)` before the backend has finished loading the requested namespace for the active language.

-Project fix
+Project approach

-- The project centralizes debug logging in `src/i18n/config.ts` and now waits for the namespace to load using `i18n.loadNamespaces(ns)` before calling `i18n.t(...)`.
-This removes the noisy warning and guarantees translations are available when read.
+- Centralized debug logging in `src/i18n/config.ts`; waits for namespaces via `i18n.loadNamespaces(ns)` before logging keys in dev.

 How to verify